GleristonCastro/GleristonCastro/README.md

 ### About me

 ##### Welcome to my repository!
 Here you will find a comprehensive collection of my projects, tracing my journey from the early steps in the programming field to the present day, with an emphasis on the most significant projects.
 With a deep passion for programming, I am constantly exploring and learning to enhance my skills.
 I am committed to seeking study and work opportunities in software development on an international scale.
-Feel free to explore my projects and follow my growth on this exciting technological journey!a
+Feel free to explore my projects and follow my growth on this exciting technological journey!

 ### My social